regoclint/prac/Notes.md

 Interceptors

-@Transactional - will rollback failures
+@Transactional - will rollback in case of failures Live reload
-Live reload
 Actuator

 Redirect - https://www.baeldung.com/spring-redirect-and-forward
+    Redirect happens on the browser side with a 302 Forward happens on the server side

 Spring testing
 @RunWith(SpringRunner.class) only is required for spring
 @RunWith(MockitoJunitRunner.class) is for non-spring context